samiayazz/instagram-clone-app/README.md

 - **Extras**
     - **FluentValidation:** Used for validation within the application.
     - **AutoMapper:** Utilized for object-to-object mapping.
-    - **Mediatr:** Mediator pattern implementation for decoupling request/response logic.
+    - **MediatR:** Mediator pattern implementation for decoupling request/response logic.

 ### Installation